Purchases made through links earn us a small commission, at no extra cost to you.

 There are so many great toboggan hills in Edmonton that you can race down on your sled of choice.
 Of course, any snow-covered hill will do so you’ll find sledding opportunities in several neighbourhoods.
 A long-time local favourite is the Argyll toboggan hill in Mill Creek Ravine.

-The “official” toboggan hills that the city maintains can be found at Government House Park, Whitemud Park North, Rundle Park, Emily Murphy Park, and Gallagher Park.
+The “official” toboggan hills that the city maintains can be found at Government House Park, Whitemud Park North, Rundle Park, Emily Murphy Park, Queen Elizabeth Park (by Walterdale Bridge), and Gallagher Park.
 The hill in Gallagher Park is huge so it’s a blast for adults, but there is a more kid-friendly option on the east end of the hill.

 The city-run toboggan hills have reduced hazards, safe run-outs, and safety signage, but like all hills, you slide at your own risk.

 Downhill skiing or snowboarding is another way that families can have fun during an Edmonton winter.
 With four small ski hills conveniently located in or very close to Edmonton, you can keep your skills sharp in between trips to Alberta’s Rocky Mountain ski resorts.

 Snow Valley is located in Whitemud Park and features 8 runs, 2 terrain parks, and 4 lifts.
 Edmonton Ski Club is close to downtown (between the Muttart Conservatory and Gallagher Park) and has 5 runs, a terrain park, and a snow tubing hill.

 On the eastern edge of the city, in the Strathcona Science Park, is the Sunridge Ski Area.
 This river valley hill has 12 runs, 3 terrain parks, 6 lifts, and a snow tube park.